dell-research-harvard/Associating-Press/README.md

 ## Task
 Articles in newspapers and other print media often span multiple columns and have complex layouts.

 Object detection models usually draw bounding boxes around types of object on the page, but multiple objects may comprise a full article.
 For example, a newspaper article could consist of one or more headline bounding boxes, a byline bounding box and multiple article bounding boxes, if it spans multiple columns.
-This repository contains provides a light-weight full self-supervised method for associating bounding boxes into full articles.
+This repository provides a light-weight fully self-supervised method for associating bounding boxes into full articles.

 Some examples of complex layouts: